adriancm/app-api/README.markdown

 ## Testing

-Rspec and guard - run `bundle exec guard` to watch your spec files for changes and rerun tests for those files.
+Rspec and guard - run `bundle exec guard` to watch your spec files for changes and rerun tests for those files, otherwise if you prefer just run `rspec`

-There is a spec for the `api/v1/me` API route and for the swagger docs to help get you started.